Romulan12/Classifying-Clinical-Text/README.md

-# Classifying-Clinical-Text-
+# Classifying-Clinical-Text
-Classify medical transcriptions by subspecialty of medicine
+Classify medical transcription by subspecialty of medicine